Skip Navigation

 For full protection against pertussis, infants and toddlers need four doses of pertussis vaccine starting at two months of age followed by a booster dose between 4-6 years of age, as well as 14-16 years of age.

+Protection against severe pertussis illness wears off over time.
 Adults may not have received any protection from pertussis since they entered kindergarten.
-A single dose of ADACEL® or BOOSTRIX® is recommended once , as either an adolescent or adult booster, after a primary childhood series, to increase their immunity that has decreased over time.
+A single dose of ADACEL® or BOOSTRIX® is recommended as an adult booster, after a primary childhood series, to increase their immunity that has decreased over time.
+Additionally, one dose of Tdap vaccine should be administered in every pregnancy, ideally between 27 and 32 weeks of gestation to protect the infant.

 Pneumococcal disease, invasive